 Free to be Me

-Professional artists and wellbeing practitioners will work with people who are on parole, probation orders or have been sentenced for non-violent drug offences through the Court Mandated Diversion (CMD) Program.
+Lead artist Caroline Amos and project producer Richard Bladel are working with people who are on parole, probation orders or have been sentenced for non-violent drug offences through the Court Mandated Diversion (CMD) Program.

-For more information about Freedom Arts, please contact Caroline via email: email@example.com
+For more information about The Freedom Project, contact Caroline via email: email@example.com

 Call out for Arts Practitioners